Craig Moore: International career

 Having represented the Socceroos levels, Moore made his debut for the Australia national team and started the whole game, in a 1–0 win against Ghana on 21 June 1995.
 He played in both legs of the FIFA World Cup qualification against Iran, as the Socceroos failed to qualify for the FIFA World Cup after drawing 3–3 on aggregate through away goal.

 On 23 February 2000, Moore made his first appearances for Socceroos in three years and scored his first goal for the national team, as well as, setting up the first goal of the game, in a 3–0 win against Hungary.
 A year later on 28 March 2001, he and his then Rangers teammate, Tony Vidmar were called up to the Socceroos squad for the World Cup qualifying matches.
 The decision to call-up both players angered manager Advocaat before and during Australia’s World Cup qualifying matches.
 Moore played all four matches for the national team, including a 22–0 win against Tonga and a 31–0 win against American Samoa.
 A month later, he was called up to the Socceroos squad for the FIFA Confederations Cup.
-Moore played three matches in the tournament until he was sent–off for a second bookable offence, in a 1–0 lost against Japan in the semi–finals of the FIFA Confederations Cup.
+Moore played three matches in the tournament until he was sent–off for a second bookable offence, in a 1–0 loss against Japan in the semi–finals of the FIFA Confederations Cup.
 He, once again, played in both legs of the FIFA World Cup qualification against Uruguay, as the Socceroos failed to qualify for the FIFA World Cup after losing 3–1 on aggregate.

 Following this, Moore did not get a Socceroos call–up until 30 January 2003 for the match against England, starting the whole game, in a 3–1 win on 12 February 2003.
 He didn’t receive another call up from the national team until on 28 January 2004 and captained the Socceroos for the first time, in a 1–1 draw against Venezuela on 18 February 2004.

 Moore was called up to the "Olyroos" squad, the Australian Olympic Football team at the 2004 Olympics at Athens, Greece and was named the captain for the tournament.
 With his leadership, he helped the Aussie Olympic team to advance to the quarter–finals after finishing second place in the group stage.
 In the quarter–finals, the "Olyroos" was eliminated after losing 1–0 against Iraq.

 A year later, Moore was called up to the national team squad for the FIFA Confederations Cup.
 Around this time, he was planning to retire from playing international football.
 Moore played all three matches for the Socceroos, as the national team were eliminated in the group stage.